Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 4 - RAG/Lv 4 - RAG with one file.md

-Status: 85% done.
-Please come back later.
-This is a very long tutorial. - Weng.

 GOAL: RAG test with a small text file first.
 We use small text embedding model from OpenAI.
 This is to limit cost and so we can quickly see that the RAG works.
 After working, you can adapt it for multiple PDF files (Hint: Use "Directory" component instead of "File" component)

 ---